Blog

 How to authenticate your emails

 Now it’s time to apply these best practices!
-To start sending mail from your own domain, you need to verify and authenticate it.
+To start sending emails with MailerSend from your own domain, you need to verify and authenticate it.
 Don’t worry, it’s easy and takes only a few minutes.

 First, you need to have a MailerSend account as well as access to your domain’s DNS records at your domain or hosting provider.

-1. Navigate to Domains at the main dashboard.
+1. Navigate to Domains on the main dashboard.

 MailerSend dashboard